PPG-EM >> Research Areas

 Mechanical engineering is the branch of engineering that applies the principles of engineering, physics and material science to the mathematical modeling, design, analysis, manufacturing and maintenance of mechanical systems.

-Broad Research Areas of PPG-EM, UERJ
+Research Areas of PPG-EM, UERJ

 Transport Phenomena